-✓ Focus on Staff Training That Will Help Meet the Resident's Needs for Choice and Control
+Focus on Staff Training that Will Help Meet the Residents' Needs for Choice and Control

-- Do residents come to me with problems related to their choice and control? - Does staff training respond to these concerns? - Does staff come to me with problems they are encountering with encouraging resident choice and control? - Does staff training respond to these concerns? - Does direct care staff have access to the information they need to understand resident likes and dislikes?
+- Do residents come to me with problems related to their choice and control? - Does staff training respond to these concerns? - Do staff come to me to discuss challenges they are encountering with encouraging resident choice and control? - Does staff training respond to these concerns? - Do direct care staff have access to the information they need to understand resident preferences?